utshomax/postman-docs/src/pages/docs/writing-scripts/test-scripts.md

 The **Pre-request Script** and **Tests** tabs use the Postman Sandbox, a runtime based on Node.js that enables you to add dynamic behavior to requests and collections.

-The **Pre-request** tab enables you to do any processing needed before sending a request, like setting variable values and any code here runs before the request is sent.
+The **Pre-request** tab enables you to do any processing needed before sending a request, like setting variable values.
+Any code here runs before the request is sent.
 To learn more, see [Write pre-request scripts](/docs/writing-scripts/pre-request-scripts/).

 The **Tests** tab allows for any post-processing after a request is sent and includes the ability to write tests for assessing response data.
 The **Test tab** sandbox has the [Chai.js](https://www.chaijs.com/api/bdd/) library built in, so you can use Chai's behavior-driven development (BDD) syntax to create readable test assertions.